jenkinsci/gamekins-plugin/Readme.md

 ## Gamekins Plugin
-This is the repository of the Gamekins Plugin for Jenkins to add Gamifcation to Jenkins.
+This is the repository of the Gamekins Plugin for Jenkins to integrate Gamification into Jenkins.

+Gamekins is a neologism consisting of the words Gamification and Jenkins.
+This describes best what Gamekins is built
+for: The integration of Gamification into Jenkins.
+Gamekins can be used on project level to add various Gamification elements to the Continuous Integration lifecycle of the project.
+This enables a better and more motivated environment for developers in the project, especially for testing.
+Gamekins aims to improve the motivation of developers to test their project more thoroughly and therefore to increase the quality of the software.

 ### Software requirements
 - Java Version 11